Polygenic inheritance vs Single gene inheritance, Non-mendelian inheritance and Genomic imprinting

 Qualitative Trait: the clinical condition is either present or absent.

 This determines the heritability of a trait: the amount of variations observed in a certain population that is determined by individual genetics factors.
-There are some populations who are at more risk of certain disorders due to genetic background.
+Some populations are at more risk of certain disorders due to genetic background.

 Recurrence Risk of polygenic disorders: The probability that a multifactorial genetic disorder in at least one family member will occur again in another family member is based on empiric risk and is calculated as 2-4%.
 There is an increased individual risk if: